Your pet’s happiness comes first.

 Upon graduation, Kathy lived in Japan for 6 months before moving to Gig Harbor, WA where she practiced on both family pets and farm animals for over 3 years.
 In 1992, Kathy moved to Portland with her soon to be husband, Mark and started practicing here at Oswego Veterinary Hospital.

-Kathy’s family includes her husband Mark, son Austin, daughter Elle and wonder dog, Penny.
+Kathy’s family includes her husband Mark, son Austin, and daughter Elle.
 Kathy enjoys living in the Northwest and in her spare time can be found hiking, cross-country skiing, or racing dinghy sailboats with her husband.

 Dr. Melanie MacClanathan

 Dr. MacClanathan began her relationship with OVH in 2014 as a Veterinary Assistant and it was clear from the beginning that she had a calling to be a veterinarian.